Introduction for INFORM Families

 Our diagnosis came after a trip to Washington, DC, when John was in significant metabolic crisis and a nephrologist suggested that the condition may be genetic.
 This was in early in 2010, and we began the search after a google search lead us to Cleveland Clinic, to see a pediatric neurologist that specialized in metabolic disorders.
 It was through this connection that we were finally clear on the diagnosis, as John suffers from Trifunctional Protein Deficiency.
 In high school, John would be hospitalized 5 times during his Junior year alone, which made the prospect of a rigorous college education seem out of reach.

 Thanks to the efforts of the team at UMPC, John continues to do well in his daily life, attending college, travelling and maintaining a moderate exercise program.
-We are a grateful family for all that INFORM does for the Fatty Acid Oxidation community, and look forward to the continued research and treatment options for John and the community.
+We are a grateful family for all that INFORM does for the Fatty Acid Oxidation community, and look forward to the continued research on fatty acid oxidation disorders and treatment options for John and the community.

 My name is Tasia Rechisky.
 From the outside, I look like the average twenty-seven years old, but in reality, I live with a rare, chronic, but for the most part invisible, illness.
 At four months old, I was medevaced to Boston Children’s Hospital after falling into a coma.
 No one had any idea why.
 My parents had started that day expecting to go to my cousin’s wedding and ended it rushing to the hospital, hoping their child would live.